adamritter/fasttag/README.md

 ```

 ## Using with FastHTML:
 FastTag was built to mostly mirror FastHTML API.
-One important missing feature is automatically concatenating tuples.
+One important missing feature is automatically concatenating tuples / convert all data types with str().

 To use it, just import fasttag after fasthtml.common: